tadea/living_well_cli_gem/README.md

-# LivingWell
+# LivingWellCli

-Welcome to my first ruby gem.
-This gem will give you latest articles about nutrition, sport and fitness.
+Welcome to Living Well.
+This is a Command Line Interface (CLI) based gem that gather latest articles about nutrition, sport and fitness.

 ## Installation